| ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~Oklahoma's latest farm and ranch news Your Update from Ron Hays of RON for Wednesday September 22,

 of armyworms- potentially lots of armyworms.
 Dr. Jeff Edwards, State Wheat

-"Mike Rosen with Wheeler Brothers reported very heavy armyworm activity in the Watonga area.
+Specialist at OSU, emailed us with this update from the Watonga area: "Mike Rosen with Wheeler Brothers reported very heavy armyworm activity in the Watonga area.
 A farmer in the area reported armyworms thick enough on the blacktop that you could see your tracks after driving through them.
 If you have wheat that is emerged or about to emerge you need to actively scout for armyworms and you need to do so frequently (every few days). " Dr. Edwards calls this a very serious situation for anyone with wheat starting to germinate and emerge.
 Click on the LINK below and we have an OSU Fact Sheet that discusses treatment options for producers.
 Click here for more on scouting and dealing with Armyworms in your early planted wheat fields. | |

-Texas Cattle Feeders See a Need for a Mandatory Animal ID System ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ Early in the
+| Texas Cattle Feeders See a Need for a Mandatory Animal ID System ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~Early in the

 Obama Administration, there was a lot of interest by Ag Secretary Tom